What do zombies and Emmerdale have in common?

 From a tender age I remember cuddling up to my grandma with a cup of cocoa in one hand and a Caramac bar in the other as we settled down to Emmerdale Farm as it was known then.
 I loved everything about it; the safe and warm familiar theme tune, Annie Sugden baking in the kitchen and of course the wonderful Yorkshire countryside that encapsulated the whole show.

-helped myself to a beer mat, well I don’t get out much and after a game of darts and general frolicking around the bar, Dominic was due on set, so Mark and I settled down for the interview.
+helped myself to a beer mat, and after a game of darts, we settled down for a catch-up.

 When did you get into zombie films?